-The One Way You Can Be More Body Positive Towards Your Partner
+The One Way To Be More Body Pos Towards Your Boo

 In more ways than one, I consider my partner to be my mirror.
 Through their compassionate, sunshiny spirit and the love that they have for me, I've been able to learn a thing or two about myself, including lessons about body positivity.
 So, the one (and greatest) way I like to be body positive towards my partner is by expressing love and giving attention to parts of them they're often insecure about.
 Based on the way my partner treats me, I know how good it feels for these less-loved parts to get some TLC.